T: 01483 427792 M: 07776 061670

-- Armstrong, A.J. (forthcoming) “How we Cope: An Application of Psychosocial Methods”, in Behaviour Change From the Inside Out: applications of psychosocial ideas to sustainability.
+- Armstrong, A.J.
+(2017) “How we Cope: An Application of Psychosocial Methods”, in Behaviour Change From the Inside Out: applications of psychosocial ideas to sustainability.
 Robinson, R. (Ed)

 - Armstrong, A.J. and Jackson, T. (2015) “The Mindful Consumer: Mindfulness Training and the Escape from Consumerism“, Friends of the Earth

 - Armstrong, A.J.
 (2015) “Mindfulness and Sustainability: Happy Bedfellows?“.
 In Sustainability: New Questions, New Answers.
 Robinson, R. (Ed)

 - Armstrong, A.J.
 (2015) “Paying Attention: How Mindfulness Relates to Habits”.
 In Beyond the Brain, Conference of the Scientific and Medical Network, UK

 - Armstrong, A.J.
 (2014) “Are Sustainable Consumption Modes Emerging?”

 In Planet for Life.
 Institute for Sustainable Development and International Relations (IDDRI), in conjunction with the French Development Agency and TERI (download article here)